Jeanine Markley – Instructor

 My name is Jeanine Markley and I represent midwestern USA on our team at HELP.
 I am originally from St. Louis, Missouri but have spent the majority of my adult life exploring worlds near and far.

-I have a unique perspective on the challenges my students encounter as adult learners of a language because I also lived abroad and dealt with learning a new language, navigating a new set of cultural rules, and figuring out how to apply for study, work and residency permits.
+I have great empathy for the challenges my students encounter as adult learners of a language because I also lived abroad on three separate occasions spanning 10 years total – and I also dealt with learning a new language, navigating a new set of cultural rules, and figuring out how to apply for study, work, and residency permits.
 I started learning German at the age of 19, and Danish at the age of 28.
 After many years of sustained effort, I managed to achieve a C1 (CEFR) language proficiency level in each language, which gave me the qualifications necessary to attend university-level courses in both languages.
-I’ve been on the same path as many of my students and I’ve come out on the other end alive!
+I’ve been on the same path as many of my students and I know they can achieve their language dreams with continued persistence!